Notice of Race and Sailing Instructions: Macatawa Bay Model Yachting (Click Here for the Entry Form for the DF 95 fleet)

 6.0 The Course

-6.1 The course(s) will be verbal and/or displayed on a course board.
-The race committee shall consist of three sailors racing any given day
+The course(s) will be verbal and/or displayed on a course board.
+The race committee will attempt to set a windward-leeward course when possible.

 7.0 Launch area

 8.1 Marks will be of various colors and geometry and will be verbally designated in the course description